How to Create a Grocery Pricebook

 Setting up a price book allows you to buy the right items at the right places, for the best prices.
 In my case, I focus more on the right places part — knowing that I’m already saving money on all types of groceries just by doing that much.

 I also stock up when I see non-perishable items at their best (or close to best) prices at those locations.
-For the most part I stick with a nearby grocery store + Costco.
+For the most part I stick with a nearby grocery store plus Costco.
 I don’t like to drive all over town (wasting gas in the process) so this works best for me.
+Plus, I usually get gas while I’m at Costco to save money on that too.

 How it works